SCHOOL COUNSELING DEPARTMENT

 Important Information

 Application for Free/Reduced Lunch - Although all students receive free lunch, it is helpful for families to apply for free lunch each year.
-Qualifying for free/reduced lunch allows for fee waivers or reductions for the bus fee, activity fees, standardized tests, and college applications.
+Qualifying for free/reduced lunch allows for fee waivers or reductions for the bus, activities and athletics, class dues, standardized tests, and college applications.
 If you think you may qualify, please apply here.

 Work Permits - Work permit applications are available in the main office.
 Completed applications can be turned in at the main office for official work permits.